vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/verifying-apache-geode-region-consistency.md

 ---
-title: "Verifying Apache Geode Region Consistency in Different Distributed Systems"
-description: >
+date: 2020-06-11
-        Apache Geode provides a mechanism to asynchronously distribute batches of events between two disparate DistributedSystems called a WAN topology.
+description: "Apache Geode provides a mechanism to asynchronously distribute batches of events between two disparate DistributedSystems called a WAN topology.
 The events are stored in queues in the local DistributedSystem before being batched and distributed.
   The default behavior can be changed with the gemfire.GatewaySender.REMOVE_FROM_QUEUE_ON_EXCEPTION java system property.
 Setting this property to false will cause all batches of events to be retried indefinitely until they succeed.
 The default behavior can cause a Region’s data in each site to become inconsistent.
-This article describes a way to verify that a Region’s data in two WAN sites is consistent.
+This article describes a way to verify that a Region’s data in two WAN sites is consistent.      \n"
-date: 2020-06-11
-type: blog

-# Author(s)
+lastmod: '2021-04-22'
 team:
 - Barry Oglesby
+title: Verifying Apache Geode Region Consistency in Different Distributed Systems
+type: blog
 ---

 ## Introduction